-Wrongful deaths caused by cancer misdiagnosis are on the rise and are hurting patients’ chances for a higher survival rate.
+Wrongful deaths caused by cancer misdiagnosis are on the rise.
 Early detection of cancer is a key factor in successful treatment, higher survival rates and decreased costs of medical bills for cancer patients.
-For example, a woman who is diagnosed with breast cancer in its early stages will survive at least 5 years longer.

 When cancer is diagnosed after the disease has progressed, more drastic forms of treatment such as higher dosages of radiation and chemotherapy are required.
 Such intense treatments are not only painful and debilitating, but cause added expenses for the patient who is already buried in medical bills.

-One reason that doctors can misdiagnose cancer is because they fail to take a patient’s complaint seriously, and in turn, do not fully examine the patient.
+One reason that doctors can misdiagnose cancer is because they fail to take a patient’s complaint seriously, and as a result, do not fully examine the patient.

-You may be experiencing pain and suffering and severe financial hardships.
+You may be experiencing pain, suffering and severe financial hardships as a result of medical errors.
 You should not go through this difficult time alone.
 You, the patient, should not be paying for your doctor’s mistakes or negligence.
-If you or a loved one is living with the consequences of a doctor error or misdiagnosis, it is important to contact experienced lawyers who can protect your rights and get you the compensation to which you are entitled.
+If you or a loved one is living with the consequences of a doctor’s error or misdiagnosis, it is important to contact experienced lawyers who can protect your rights and get you the compensation to which you are entitled.

 First, remember that it is your burden to prove the doctor’s negligence.
 Do not delay – time is of the essence.
 All states have statutes of limitations that limit the time in which you can file these types of claims.

 Frequently reported types of negligence by doctors in misdiagnosed cancer cases include: